Mark S. Weiner

 Professor Weiner is currently producing an exhibition about illustrated law books with co-curator Mike Widener, the rare book librarian at Yale Law School, for the Grollier Club in New York.
 The exhibition, “Law’s Picture Books,” is scheduled to open in February 2018.
 He also produces video essays about legal history, comparative law, and rare books.
 His latest video is “On Looking into Coke’s Reports.”

-In the spring of 2015, Professor Weiner will be a Fulbright Fellow at the University of Salzburg, Austria.
+In the spring of 2015, Professor Weiner was a Fulbright Fellow at the University of Salzburg, Austria.

 The Rule of the Clan: What an Ancient Form of Social Organization Can Teach Us About Modern Law and Culture (Farrar, Straus and Giroux, 2013).